Landmine Goes Click: Plot

 Fiancés Daniel and Alicia, as well as close friend Chris, explore rural Georgia.
 Privately, a guilt-ridden Chris tells Alicia that he wants to confess to Daniel about an affair the two had but Alicia firmly rejects it.
 The following morning, Chris confronts Devi, who is rummaging through their items.
 Alicia tells Chris that Devi is a former colleague.
 While Devi is taking photos of the trio, Chris steps on a land mine left over from the Russo-Georgian War.
 Left unable to move under the threat of the mine exploding, Devi offers to go get help several hours away.

 After leaving, Devi climbs on a rock and watches the group with binoculars.
 Alicia and Daniel go to the top of a hill to find reception.
 Daniel seemingly calls emergency services before suddenly calling Alicia a whore.
 The two return to Chris who admits that he informed Daniel of the affair.
 Daniel reveals that, in revenge, he deliberately manipulated Chris into stepping on the landmine.
 Daniel never made a phone call for help, as it is impossible to get reception in the area.
 Daniel then returns to Devi, and they simply leave.
 Alicia chooses to stay behind and help Chris.

 After several hours, a hunter named Ilya and his dog find the stranded pair.
 After inquiring about how they got into the situation, Alicia tells Ilya about Daniel and the affair.
 An amused Ilya calls Alicia a whore and threatens to leave after being berated.
-Ilya demands Alicia for her underwear, and she obliges.
+Ilya demands Alicia's underwear, and she obliges.
 Ilya continuously forces Alicia to humiliate herself to obtain his radio and call for help.
 Ilya demands Alicia to undress in exchange for translating to his partner.